UTA-REST/PyBoltz/README.md

 * **XenonMert** Gas # 61 (This gas requires extra parameters, check /Examples/Test_PyBoltz_mert.py).

 ## Testing
 To be able to run the tests for this module, you will need to have pytest installed on your machine.
-Also, you need to run the following to install the Testing Data package.
+Also, you need to run the following to install the testing data package.
 ```
 $ sudo pip3 install --upgrade  git+https://github.com/UTA-REST/PyBoltz_Test_Data --user
 ```